wordpress-privacy/info/information-resources.md

  + Developer guidelines (done, in draft: needs to be dovetailed with plugin developer guidelines work - HB)
  + Conducting a Privacy Impact Assessment (done, in draft - HB)
  + Privacy notices: what info is required about your plugin/theme (in progresss, as above  - HB)
+ + Consent and Legal Basis (HB to do)
+ + Privacy by Design (HB to cannibalise WC Northeast presentation)
+ + International data transfers (HB to do end of April)
+ + Cookies and telemetry (HB to do - NB ePD not finalised)

 ## Tools